polyformproject/polyformproject.org/index.md

 ![Polyform](/logo.svg)

 The Polyform Project is a group of experienced licensing lawyers and technologists developing simple, standardized, plain-language software source code licenses.
-Polyform aims to fill the gaps in the menu of standard licenses, like non-commercial, trial, and small-business-only terms.
+Polyform aims to fill gaps in the menu of standardized software licenses, like non-commercial, trial, and small-business-only terms.

 ## Drafts